Chiswick Empire: Early history

 In 1910 the theatre owner and manager Oswald Stoll made a proposal to build a music hall on a site on Chiswick High Road, facing Chiswick's Turnham Green.
 There followed a public debate with many local people opposed to Stoll's plan, arguing that such a venue would be unsuitable in one of the more select residential areas in the town.
 Others were concerned that a music hall would encourage working-class people to waste their money: "having too many music halls is a great blow to thrift – a great weakness of the English race was their want of thrift" suggested one local resident.
 However, the new theatre had enough local support for a 2,000 signature petition in its favour.
 Permission was granted and Stoll built his new theatre at 414 Chiswick High Road; some shops and the local smithy had to be demolished to accommodate it.

 Chiswick Empire was designed for Stoll by the theatre architect Frank Matcham.
 The interior was decorated in what was called a "Jacobean" style, similar in design to the London Palladium.
 With a large two storey centrally placed opening with an open verandah, the auditorium could seat 1,948, with 890 in the Stalls, 454 in the Dress Circle, and 554 in the Balcony and eight boxes.
 The stage had a proscenium width of 44 feet and an orchestra pit for 15 musicians.
 Behind the scenes were 10 dressing rooms.
 An innovation was a sliding roof; it was seldom opened, but when it was, would cause clouds of dust to drop on the audience.

 The Chiswick Empire opened on 2 September 1912 with a Variety bill that included some of the most popular performers of the time.
 While built as a venue for variety acts the Empire also at times staged plays.
 On 19 August 1913 while the theatre was empty a serious fire broke out which destroyed the stage and caused considerable damage to the auditorium.
 The fire was started by suffragettes after dousing much of the interior with oil, which caused the fire to spread rapidly.
 After extensive restoration at a cost of £12,000 the theatre reopened three months later with the appositely-named play The Miracle.

-For the Christmas season each year the Empire put on a popular pantomime, with George Formby appearing in that for 1915 while the popular entertainers Dorothy Ward and Shaun Glenville appeared there in Jack and the Beanstalk in 1949.
+For the Christmas season each year the Empire put on a popular pantomime, with George Formby Sr appearing in that for 1915 while the popular entertainers Dorothy Ward and Shaun Glenville appeared there in Jack and the Beanstalk in 1949.
 Alma Cogan was in the 1955 pantomime Aladdin and His Wonderful Lamp.
 In 1915 the Empire also saw Gladys Cooper, Marie Lloyd and Vesta Tilley.
 In January 1917 Clara Butt appeared in a number of charity matinees and Queen Alexandra attended a concert in aid of the Chiswick Memorial Homes.